 6) Apply at Start-ups

 Start-ups are one of the best ways to find a job in Berlin.
-Start-ups are more open to hiring expats than more traditional German companies.
-Score work at a start-up and help build a brand new company from the ground-up.
-Another perk is that starts-ups usually offer an exciting, fun working environment with international teams.
+Start-ups tend to be more open to hiring expats than more traditional German companies – so much so that they purposely hire talent from all around the world and bring people to Berlin just to work for them.
+Scoring work at a start-up is an exciting opportunity to help build a brand new company from the ground-up.
+Another perk is that starts-ups usually offer a challenging, fun working environment with international teams.

 However, start-up jobs tend to pay less than industry average (see this Job Spotting report for stats) and involve long hours.
 As start-ups are more prone to financial woes than larger companies, be sure to research them in advance and apply at the ones that have solid financial backing, are (or soon will be) generating revenue, show a track record of successful business strategy, and/or have signed up big-name clients.
 Look to apply for jobs at Berlin start-ups that are more mature, around 3 – 5 years old, vs ones that opened their doors within the past 6 months – 1 year.

 Do not take make a decision to take a job at a start-up lightly.
 While the promise of working at a fun and young start-up may seem awesome, there are unfortunate common realities with many Berlin start-ups that you may end up facing like not getting paid on time, and in some cases, not at all.
 Some ways to protect yourself?
 Have a German lawyer review your employment contract before you sign.
 Know your rights and inform yourself about German employment laws before you start the job.
 Keep in contact with your lawyer, just in case something happens at a later date.